dotnet/AspNetCore.Docs/aspnetcore/signalr/scale.md

 ## Azure SignalR Service

-The Azure SignalR Service is a proxy rather than a backplane.
+The Azure SignalR Service functions as a proxy for your real-time traffic, and doubles as a backplane when your app is scaled out across multiple servers.
 Each time a client initiates a connection to the server, the client is redirected to connect to the service.
 That process is illustrated in the following diagram:

 ![Establishing a connection to the Azure SignalR Service](scale/_static/azure-signalr-service-one-connection.png)